dinkra/better-fix-it-app/README.md

+## Better fix it frontend

+## What you need to run project on your local machine

+* Check if you have installed nodejs and npm run in terminal following commands
+`node -v`
+`npm -v`

+* If not installed, install node js https://nodejs.org/en/download/

+## How to start the project

+`git clone git@github.com:dinkra/better-fix-it-app.git`
+`npm start`

+## More info over the project

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>